Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-When you’re deciding between term and universal life insurance, think of your financial obligations and goals.
+When you’re deciding between term vs universal life insurance, think of your financial obligations and goals.
 If you have short-term needs or a tight budget, a term life policy can offer protection and security for a specified period of time.
-If you’re interested in treating life insurance as more of an investment, you might want to look into a cash-value policy like universal life.
+If you’re interested in treating life insurance as more of an investment, you might want to look into a cash value policy like universal life.

-Once you’ve settled on a policy, compare providers to make sure you’re getting the most value for your money.
+Once you’ve settled on a policy, compare insurers to make sure you’re getting the most value for your money.